THE POWER OF SUGGESTION

 I don't aim to reform him--that's too ambitious.
 Just to protect them against his power of suggestion.

-But I agree with shamans--dreams are real events in a real world we visit.
+But I'm a shaman not a therapist.
+Dreams are real events in a real world we visit.
 I'm not there for my own fun or growth alone, I can't assume that those I hurt or kill are just shadowy parts of me, other masks of God.
 Charlie Manson asserted that!

-So I try to prevent violence and oppression, not just fight it after it's broken out.
-And try to defend othersm, not just myself.
+So I prevent violence, not just fight it after it's broken out.
+And try to defend others, not just myself.
 Giving that couple a spell to shame the young sorcerer if he harasses them does give me freedom to leave and gets me peace of mind, too.
 By shamanic standards, it's a win-win outcome, though a great shaman would have phrased my little jingle so it embarrassed that sorcerer right into enlightenment!
 I don't think my doggerel would reform a flea.
-Still... not bad.
+Still... it'll do.

-Yet Reed's formulas (admittedly written back in the 1970s) can only measure the benefits to me, me, me.
-And it isn't just Reed, or the Me Decade.
+Reed's formulas really should help folks with nightmares (or, worse, boring lives).
+But it's not just dream-gurus from the Me Decade that I find too narrowly focused.
 All the Americanizations of Senoi dreamwork, like Gestalt dreamwork, and Freud before them, underrate common sense, fairness, community.
+Even Stephen La Berge's early work on lucid dreams has it too.
+"Take control of your dreams, realize they're simulations"...
 They assume dreams are an extension of the self.
 Arrogant!

-But what if dreams are just what they seem--a world full of others?
+But what if dreams are just what they seem--journeys into worlds full of others?
 Respect is the default attitude you should have toward people (or worlds) you meet... till they're proven hollow.
 Even then, be skeptical.
 Remember colonialism?

 Going around acting selfish, assuming dreams aren't real... that's colonialism all over again.
 It's just plain low, and it'll come back to you.